fastoch/Nest-Full-Course/TUTO.md

 ## Validation decorators + Validation pipes

-Now we've configured **validation** in our DTOs, but we cannot really check the requests that are coming in until we apply the **validation pipes**.
+Now we've configured **validation** for our DTOs, but we cannot really check the requests that are coming in until we apply the **validation pipes**.

 Back to our users.controller, let's import the validation pipe: